-- The Feinberg School of Medicine (1859) offers the degrees of doctor of medicine and doctor of physical therapy.
+- The Feinberg School of Medicine (1859) offers the degrees of doctor of medicine, doctor of physical therapy, master of medical science, master in prostheticsorthotics, and bachelor of science in medicine.
 High school graduates accepted for the Honors Program in Medical Education can receive a Feinberg MD degree seven or eight years after they enter Weinberg College, the McCormick School, or the School of Communication.
 The Feinberg and McCormick Schools cooperate in biomedical engineering programs; joint degree programs with the Graduate School and the Kellogg School offer an MD degree as well as MA, MS, MPH, MBA, and PhD degrees.
 The Feinberg School has accreditation from the Liaison Committee on Medical Education, Accreditation Council for Continuing Medical Education, American Psychological Association, American Board for Certification in Prosthetics and Orthotics, American Physical Therapy Association, and Accreditation Council for Graduate Medical Education. - The School of Law (1859) offers the degrees of juris doctor (JD), master of laws (LLM), master of studies and LLM in international human rights, LLM in taxation, and doctor of juridical science.
 An accelerated JD program allows select motivated students to complete the JD in two calendar years.
 The School of Law and the Kellogg School offer a joint degree program allowing students to earn both JD and MBA degrees in three years.
 Another joint program with Kellogg permits international and foreign-trained students to earn an LLM degree and a certificate in business administration in one year.
 Students also may participate in a five-year program to earn a JD and a PhD in one of the social sciences.
 In addition, the School of Law offers an LLM degree to executive students in Seoul, South Korea; Madrid, Spain; and Tel Aviv, Israel.
 The school is accredited by the American Bar Association and the Association for American Law Schools.

-Northwestern University School of Professional Studies (1933) is the continuing education division of the University, providing adults an opportunity to return to school part-time or full-time on evenings and weekends.
+· Northwestern University School of Professional Studies (1933) is the continuing education division of the University, providing adults an opportunity to return to school part-time or full-time on evenings and weekends.
 Classes are offered on the Chicago and Evanston campuses, in the Chicago Loop, and online.
-In addition to postbaccalaureate and professional development certificates, the school offers courses leading to the degrees of bachelor of philosophy and bachelor of science in general studies, conferred by Weinberg College; and the degree of bachelor of philosophy in communication, conferred by the School of Communication.
-It also offers the degrees of master of arts in creative writing, liberal studies, literature, public policy and administration, and sports administration; master of fine arts in creative writing; and master of science in global health, information systems, medical informatics, predictive analytics, and regulatory compliance.
+In addition to postbaccalaureate and professional development certificates and master's degrees, the school offers courses leading to the degrees of bachelor of philosophy and bachelor of science in general studies, conferred by Weinberg College; and the degree of bachelor of philosophy in communication, conferred by the School of Communication.
+For a complete list of degrees awarded, please visit www.registrar.northwestern.edu/academic records/nu degrees awarded.html.
 SPS administers Summer Session programs for the University and is the home of the Center for Public Safety and the Osher Lifelong Learning Institute.